 This 1965 mobile home has a great mid-century modern appeal.
-The large windows brings in lots of light that bounces around the white walls.
-The furniture and decor create a perfect mid-century color palette and the furniture has lots of curves.
+The large windows bring in lots of light that bounce around the white walls.
+It has neutral wall and ceiling colors and has mid-century furniture and decor.

 The exterior of this mobile home resembles the post and beam construction so relevant to the mid-century style.

-This home is for sale and you can read more about it on Trulia.com.
-Thanks to Steven S. for finding and sharing it with me!
+This home is for sale and you can read more about it on Trulia.com (thanks to Steven S. for finding and sharing it with us).

 Thank you so much for reading Mobile Home Living!